 Areas of Expertise: Fear, Reactivity, Aggression, Anxiety, Puppies, Basic Manners, Adolescents, Dog-Cat Introductions, Dog-Dog Aggression, Virtual Training

 Not currently taking on new training clients

-Kayleigh Sullivan is a professional animal trainer in the Washington, D.C. metro area.
+Kayleigh Sullivan (she/her) is a Certified Professional Dog Trainer (CPDT-KA) in the Washington, D.C. metro area.
 She has been training animals for over 10 years.
 For eight of those years Kayleigh has been training elephants using positive reinforcement-based training.

 Areas of Expertise: Puppies, Family Dog Manners, Socialization, Husbandry Care, Dog-Cat Introductions, Newly Adopted Dog, Enrichment, Virtual Training

 Services Offered: Virtual Training, Limited in-person training in NW DC

 Miranda Hitchcock (she/her) is a Certified Professional Dog Trainer (CPDT-KA) and a Fear Free Certified trainer.
 She began working with dogs as an animal shelter volunteer in Maryland, and fell down the rabbit hole of learning about dog behavior.
 She started with doing shelter dog assessments and playgroups, then started doing private training before moving out to Austin, TX to continue working in the sheltering world.

 In Texas Miranda worked in shelter leadership for both nonprofit and municipal shelters, and worked with thousands of animals evacuated from Hurricane Harvey.
 After years of managing behavior and animal care teams in shelters, Miranda left to return to private training.
 She founded a non-profit called Every Dog Behavior and Training that seeks to expand training resources to the Austin, TX community.